Homemade Soap for Your Intimate Areas

-- After washing you can protect and hydrate this area by applying marigold oil extract or salve with a clean applicator or cotton ball.
-Marigolds have antibiotic properties and fungicides to prevent vaginal infections.
+- After washing, you can protect and hydrate this area by applying marigold oil extract or salve with a clean applicator or cotton ball.
+In fact, marigolds have antibiotic and fungicidal properties to prevent vaginal infections.

-- When you first suspect a vaginal infection, apply a few drops of green tea tree oil to your pantyliner.
-When this area heats naturally, the oils healing and disinfecting properties will take effect.
+- When you first suspect you might have a vaginal infection, apply a few drops of green tea tree oil to your pantyliner.
+When this area heats naturally, the oil’s healing and disinfecting properties will take effect.

 - Wash your vaginal area with wipes made specifically for genital use.

-- Toss those conventional soaps and stick with products made of natural and organic materials.
+- Throw out those conventional soaps.
+Instead, stick with products made of natural and organic materials.

 - Remember that your vaginal health is directly related to your digestive health.

-- A natural remedy you can try includes yogurt and salt water, mixed in equal measure, as an enema.
+- A natural remedy you can try uses yogurt and salt water, mixed in equal measure, as an enema.

 - Include foods proven to help prevent infections such as yogurt, kefir or garlic in your daily diet.

 Images courtesy of mommyknows, Kim Becker, cuervo_J and Jess.